Mc-Beton/Kalkulator/README.md

 ## IV.
 Example:

-a.
+### a.
 After calling out the program you'll get to choose what task you would like to do.

     Type in the number of task you would like to execute: 1 Addition, 2 Substraction, 3 Multiply, 4 Divide

-b.
+### b.
 Lets choose Addition

-    Type in the number of task you would like to execute: 1 Addition, 2 Substraction, 3 Multiply, 4 Divide **1**
+    Type in the number of task you would like to execute: 1 Addition, 2 Substraction, 3 Multiply, 4 Divide    *1*

     2020-05-17 18:53:50,266 Type in what numbers would you like to sum and finish by typing stop

-c. lets type in some numbers by confirming them every time:
+### c. lets type in some numbers by confirming them every time:

-    Type in the number of task you would like to execute: 1 Addition, 2 Substraction, 3 Multiply, 4 Divide **1**
+    Type in the number of task you would like to execute: 1 Addition, 2 Substraction, 3 Multiply, 4 Divide    *1*

     2020-05-17 18:53:50,266 Type in what numbers would you like to sum and finish by typing stop

-    **12**
+    12

-    **45**
+    45

-    **87**
+    87

-    **56**
+    56

-d. in the end type in "stop" and there is the result:
+### d. in the end type in "stop" and there is the result:

-    Type in the number of task you would like to execute: 1 Addition, 2 Substraction, 3 Multiply, 4 Divide 1
+    Type in the number of task you would like to execute: 1 Addition, 2 Substraction, 3 Multiply, 4 Divide    *1*

     2020-05-17 18:50:42,018 Type in what numbers would you like to sum and finish by typing stop